Jumpedia/Jumpedia/README.md

 Parameters wrapped in `<>` are required, while parameters wralled in `[]` are optional.

+### List

+#### `/list info`
+- `[list]`: The name of the list.
+By default the interacting user's selected list, if the user has it set, otherwise the community's default selected list.

+Show the name, attributes, task count and whether it is the default selected list of the community for the specified list.

+#### `/lists browse`

+Show the name, attributes, task count and whether it is the default selected list of the community for all lists in the community.

+### List (Privileged)

+#### `/list create`
+- `<name>`: The name the new list should have.

+The

 ### Attribute

 #### `/attribute info`
 - `<attribute>`: The name or alias of the attribute.
 - `[list]`:  The name of the list in which the attribute should be searched for.
 By default the interacting user's selected list, if the user has it set, otherwise the community's default selected list.

-Show the name, aliases, type, slot type, position, min slots, max slots and collection of the specified attribute.
+Show the name, aliases, type, slot type, position, min slot count, max slot count and collection of the specified attribute.

 ---